jjaskirat-ssingh/HinglishHateSpeechClassifier/README.md

 # HinglishHateSpeechClassifier

-Classifying tweets into Non-Offensive, Hate Speech and Abusive using classical supervised machine learning algorithm.
+Classifying tweets into Non-Offensive, Hate Speech and Abusive using classical supervised machine learning algorithms.

 #### Hinglish:
 Hinglish is a common tongue found in casual conversations where a combination of Hindi and English phrases are used together in the same context.